eeonaa/KrunkScript-Documentation/src/content/docs/statements/loops.md

 description: Loop functionality in KS
 ---

-There are three types of loops in KrunkScript, `for` loops, `while` loops, and recursion
+There are three types of loops in KrunkScript: `for` loops, `while` loops, and recursion.

 ## For Loop